Exploring Health Careers

 6. What lifestyle do I envision?

-Different specialties have varying levels of responsibility.
+Different careers have varying levels of responsibility.
 Some health care careers include many emergencies and long hours.
 Do you wish to deal with life and death situations?
 Do you want to have a family?
 A career that involves long hours or high stress leaves you less time and energy for family life and leisure activities.
 Think about your values and research carefully the lifestyle that your chosen career will entail.

 Shadowing and Informational Interviewing